lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 On top, it is well known to be sensitive to outliers.
 Here, we want to point out that&mdash;potentially better&mdash; alternatives are available.

-Typical instances of data that is not Normal distributed are counts (discrete) or frequencies (counts per some unit).
+Typical instances of data that is not normally distributed are counts (discrete) or frequencies (counts per some unit).
 For these, the simple [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) might be much better suited.
 A few examples that come to mind are: